On the differential structure of metric measure spaces and applications: Remarks about the definition of the Sobolev classes

 The approach we proposed in Section \ref{se:sobcla} to introduce the Sobolev classes is slightly different from the one used in \cite{Ambrosio-Gigli-Savare11}, \cite{Ambrosio-Gigli-Savare-pq}.
 Here we collect the simple arguments which show that indeed the two approaches are the same.

-As in the rest of the paper, $(X,\sfd)$ is a complete and separable metric space, and $\mm$ is a locally finite non negative Borel measure on $X$.
+As in the rest of the paper, $(X,\sfd)$ is a complete and separable metric space, and $\mm$ is a Radon non-negative measure on $X$.
 In \cite{Ambrosio-Gigli-Savare-pq} (generalizing the approach proposed in \cite{Ambrosio-Gigli-Savare11} for the case $p=q=2$) it has been first given the definition of $q$-test plan, as we did in Definition \ref{def:testplan}, then it is introduced the concept of $p$-negligible set of curves as: \begin{definition}[$p$-negligible set of curves] Let $\Gamma\subset C([0,1],X)$ be a Borel set.
 We say that $\Gamma$ is $p$-negligible provided

 where $p,q\in(1,\infty)$ are conjugate exponents.
 A property which holds for any curve, except for those in a $p$-negligible set is said to hold for $p$-almost every curve. \end{definition} Notice that $C([0,1],X)\setminus AC^q([0,1],X)$ is $p$-negligible.